26. Multi-process Sample Application

 26.1.4.2.
 How the Application Works

-Once all applications are initialized, the server operates by reading packets from each network port in turn and distributing those packets to the client queues (software rings, one for each client process) in round-robin order.
-On the client side, the packets are read from the rings in as big of bursts as possible, then routed out to a different network port.
-The routing used is very simple.
-All packets received on the first NIC port are transmitted back out on the second port and vice versa.
+The server operates by reading packets from each network port and distributing those packets to the client queues.
+The client reads from the ring and routes the packet to a different network port.
+The routing used is very simple: all packets received on the first NIC port are transmitted back out on the second port and vice versa.
 Similarly, packets are routed between the 3rd and 4th network ports and so on.
-The sending of packets is done by writing the packets directly to the network ports; they are not transferred back via the server process.